hantsy/spring-security-auth0-sample/README.md

 ## Build

-Clone the source codes from Github.
+Clone the source code from GitHub.

 ```bash
 git clone https://github.com/hantsy/spring-security-auth0-sample
 ```

-Open a terminal, and switch to the root folder of the project, and run the following command to build the whole project.
+Open a terminal, switch to the root folder of the project, and run the following command to build the whole project.

 ```bash
 docker-compose up postgres // start up a postgres